Fiction in the public interest

 Project Coordinator, Floodlight

-Timea is Floodlight’s coordinator, responsible for the planning and production of events.
+Timea Hont is Floodlight’s coordinator, responsible for the planning and production of events.
 She is also a freelance journalist and international events manager and has worked on projects in Berlin, Vienna, Shanghai, and Cartagena.
 Timea manages a yearly street festival in Bucharest and curates cultural projects focusing on literary residencies, art exhibitions, and film screenings.
 Previously, she was a reporter and community manager for the first crowdfunded newsroom in Romania.
 During this time she worked in public relations for Sundance Film Festival-winner Acasă, My Home.

 Daniel Marquínez